Iona vs. Manhattan Predictions & Picks - Women's MAAC Tournament Championship

 Iona Schedule Analysis

-- The Lady Gaels' signature win this season came against the Quinnipiac Bobcats, a squad ranked outside the top 100 (No. 145) in our computer rankings.
-The Lady Gaels took home the 47-42 win on the road on January 14.
+- In their signature win of the season, the Lady Gaels defeated the Quinnipiac Bobcats 47-42 on January 14.

-- Iona has 21 wins versus Quadrant 4 teams, tied for the sixth-most in Division 1.
+- Iona has 21 wins against Quadrant 4 opponents, tied for the sixth-most in Division 1.

 Iona 2022-23 Best Wins